arunkd13/arunkd13.github.io/content/blog/access-raw-githubusercontent.md

 Yay!
 I don't need to buy a VPN now, just because I cheaped out choosing Jio.

-**Update:** As of 29 September, 2023, I am still unable to access content from raw.githubusercontent.com when using Jio Broadband unless I use one of the above techniques.
+**Update:** As of 5 October, 2023, I am still unable to access content from raw.githubusercontent.com when using Jio Broadband unless I use one of the above techniques.